Puccini TOSCA Quirks

 substitution_mappings.requirements.list: According to the examples in the TOSCA 1.0-1.3 specs, the

 substitution_mappingsis syntactically a map.
 However, this syntax is inconsistent because it doesn’t match the syntax in node templates, which is a sequenced list.
 (In node types, too, it is a sequenced list, although grammatically it works like a map.)
-This quirk changes the expected syntax to be a sequenced list.
+This quirk allows the expected syntax to be a sequenced list.